DamionStewart0/Natural-Events/README.md

 ## Project Description

-This project will be consuming a brewery db api.
+This project will be consuming the brewery db api.
 The user will be able to search by state and receive a response with all the breweries located in that state.
 The data will be rendered on  a map

 ## API and Data Sample
 Google Api https://maps.googleapis.com/maps/api/js?key=AIzaSyBIwzALxUPNbatRBj3Xi1Uhp0fFzwWNBkE&callback=initMap&libraries=&v=weekly